 Disadvantages:

-- Consumes enormous energy, leading to environmental issues and high costs.
+- Consumes a large amount of energy, leading to environmental issues and high costs.

 - Slow transaction speeds (about 7-10 transactions per second on Bitcoin) due to long puzzle-solving times.